emca-it/OP5-Documentation/nsclient/docs/getting_started.md

 # Getting started with NSClient++

-This is a hands on guide to getting started with NSClient++.
+This is a hands-on guide to getting started with NSClient++.
 We will start with a clean slate and work our way in small easy to follow steps towards a fully functional monitoring solution.

 For the sake of simplicity this will be based on a Windows version.